 - Other methods

-- If the scanner was unable to resolve a host name for the host, it is typically related to the configured DNS servers not having a record of the host.
+- If the scanner is unable to resolve a host name for the host, it is typically related to the configured DNS servers not having a record of the host.

 - If the certificate is not valid because it is a generic or default self-signed certificate, you can choose to filter the vulnerability at the IP or job level.
-If the host name (or lack thereof) provided by the certificate does not match the host name discovered during scanning, this is a valid finding.
+If the certificate provides a host name (or lack thereof) that does not match the host name discovered during scanning, this is a valid finding.
 Filtering this vulnerability is at the discretion of the client only.